Thai international Law Office Thailand

 The laws governing a country are divided into two major legal systems: Common Law and Statutory Law.

-Consequently in the majorities of the countries adopting the "rigid-although-clear" statutory law system, (S.L.S.) the judge will apply the law and impose the penalty in relation with the circumstances, including a possible admission of guilt given to the court by the defendant, within limits clearly written in the Code.
-And here we find the first huge difference between the Thai and the European S.L.S.: In Thailand, a confession will practically, even though not automatically, in most of the cases cut the penalty by half.
+Consequently, in the majority of the countries adopting the "rigid-although-clear" statutory law system (S.L.S.) the judge will apply the law and impose the penalty in relation to the circumstances, including a possible admission of guilt given to the court by the defendant, within limits clearly written in the Code.
+And here, we find the first huge difference between the Thai and the European S.L.S.: In Thailand, a confession will practically, even though not automatically, in most of cases, cut the penalty by half.
 Including the "minimum applicable penalty".
-Furthermore, in Thailand, as in the Common Law countries, it is possible to ask (apply) for a bail bond and remain free at least until the first-degree sentence.
+Furthermore, in Thailand, as in Common Law countries, it is possible to ask (apply) for a bail bond and remain free at least until the first-degree sentence.
 At this point you might think "the title of this article must be a mistake", but ...I'm afraid that it is not so, not at all!

-The first authority called to “judge” upon the receiving of a crime-report is the police.
+The first authority called to “judge” upon the receiving of a crime report is the police.
 No coroner, no investigating judge.
-The police will decide, for instance, if an autopsy is necessary and, more importantly, if the proves or the clues against the suspect of a crime are enough to arrest him, to transmit the case to the court and if it is possible to release him or her upon the payment of bail.
+The police will decide, for instance, if an autopsy is necessary and, more importantly, if the proof or the clues against the suspect of a crime are enough to arrest him, to transmit the case to the court and if it is possible to release him or her upon the payment of bail.

 Should the police deny the bail, the “defendant” will be transferred to a remand awaiting the judgement.
 He/she can, therefore, apply for a new release on bail directly to the court with uncertain results.

-Furthermore, not to scare you, instead to warn you (a man forewarned is a man forearmed) you would better consider that there are a considerable number of crimes that do not foresee the possibility to be released on bail at all, regardless the "solidity" of the accusations.
+Furthermore, not to scare you, but instead, to warn you (a man forewarned is a man forearmed), you would better consider that there are a considerable number of crimes that do not foresee the possibility of being released on bail at all, regardless of the "solidity" of the accusations.

-The main criteria adopted to deem if a suspected-culprit can benefit of a release on bail are the possibilities of his/her escape, (obviously much higher if accused is a foreign national), the chance of evidence-tampering and the alleged social dangerousness of the suspect.
-Basically, all crimes against the society, the governments (not only the Thai government), the state-institutions etc. as, for instance, currency counterfeiting, credit cards forgery, to not mention lease-majesty, leave very little space to achieve a temporary release on bail.
+The main criteria adopted to deem if a suspected culprit can benefit from a release on bail are the possibilities of his/her escape (obviously much higher if the accused is a foreign national), the chance of evidence-tampering and the alleged social dangerousness of the suspect.
+All crimes against society, the governments (not only the Thai government), the state institutions etc., for instance, currency counterfeiting, credit card forgery, to not mention lease-majesty, leave very little space to achieve a temporary release on bail.
 Furthermore, such kind of crimes is very severely punished in Thailand.

-Out of metaphor and to clarify the concept, we can say that it would be easier to release on bail somebody accused of "attempted murder" rather than of one of the crimes above mentioned.
+Out of metaphor and to clarify the concept, we can say that it would be easier to release on bail somebody accused of "attempted murder" rather than of one of the crimes mentioned above.

 I suppose (and hope) that whatever we have written today will never regard our readers, but what happens if someone falsely or wrongly accuses you?
-What about if you are the victim of a fraud or an error?
-How long does a trial will last?
+What about if you are the victim of fraud or an error?
+How long will a trial last?

 Answers are coming soon...